-- Create a safeguarding culture which promotes the wellbeing of all students. - Reduce risks to the health, safety and wellbeing of students enrolled at Activate Learning. - Inform staff of their responsibilities in relation to safeguarding. - Provide information that enables staff to identify signs of harm to children and adults and the steps they need to take in response to this. - Outline the training that all staff can expect to receive to enable them to keep children and adults at risk safe. - Recruit staff who are well suited to working with children and adults at risk. - Promote safe working practices whilst facilitating effective challenge to practise that may result in harm to young people or adults by enabling students, staff, volunteers, visitors to raise and report concerns.
+- Create a safeguarding culture which promotes the welfare of all students.
+This includes: - providing help and support to meet the needs of students as soon as problems emerge; - protecting children and adults at risk from maltreatment, whether that is within or outside - the home, including online, in the community and on work placement; - preventing the impairment of student's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all students to have the best outcomes. - Reduce risks to the health, safety and wellbeing of students enrolled at Activate Learning, on and offline. - Inform staff of their responsibilities in relation to safeguarding (including online safety). - Provide information that enables staff to identify signs of harm to children and adults and the steps they need to take in response to this. - Outline the training that all staff can expect to receive to enable them to keep children and adults at risk safe. - Recruit staff who are well suited to working with children and adults at risk. - Promote safe working practices whilst facilitating effective challenge to practise that may result in harm to young people or adults by enabling students, staff, volunteers, visitors to raise and report concerns.